Undergraduate Research

 One USF Summer Undergraduate Research Symposium 2026

 The 2026 OneUSF Summer Undergraduate Research Symposium takes place on the USF St. Petersburg campus on Wednesday, July 22 in the Nelson Poynter Memorial Library, and the Tampa campus on Thursday, July 23 in the Judy Genshaft Honors College Atrium.
-The symposium is open to all USF undergraduates, USF alums who are within 1-year post-baccalaureate, and all Research Experiences for Undergraduates (REU), Research Experiences for Teachers (RET) in Engineering and Computer Science, and Interdisciplinary Research Experiences for Undergraduates (IRES) who participate in a USF sponsored program.
+The symposium is open to all USF undergraduates, USF alums who are within 1-year post-baccalaureate, and all Research Experiences for Undergraduates (REU), Research Experiences for Teachers (RET) in Engineering and Computer Science, and Interdisciplinary Research Experiences for Undergraduates (IRES) who participate in a USF-sponsored program.
+The symposium is free, and members of the public are encouraged to attend, view posters, and support our scholars.

 Deadlines and schedule